Social Work Page

 WHO are School Social Workers?

-School Social Workers are trained mental health professionals with a degree in social work who provide services related to a person's social, emotional and life adjustment to school and/or society.
-School Social Workers are the link between the home, school and community in providing direct as well as indirect services to students, families and school personnel to promote and support students' academic and social success.
+School Social Workers are trained mental health professionals with a degree in social work who provide services related to a person's social, emotional, and life adjustment to school and/or society.
+School Social Workers are a link between the home, school, and community in providing direct as well as indirect services to students, families and school personnel to promote and support students' academic and social success.

 What are some of the specific services that School Social Workers provide?